trambarhq/relaks-starwars-example-sequel/README.md

 `params` controls the typecasting of extracted parameters.
 In this case we want `id` to be a number.

 `load` is an async function that loads the module for the page.
-The module is placed into `match.params.module`, which is referenced by `render()` of `FrontEnd`.
+The module is placed into `match.params.module`, which is referenced by `FrontEnd`.

+We're using [code-splitting](https://webpack.js.org/guides/code-splitting/) to reduce initial load time.
+The code for each page will be kept in a separate file which will be loaded as necessary.
 The *webpackChunkName* comment assigns a name to the code chunk holding the module.
-The name forms part of the name of the resultant JavaScript file.
+The name forms part of the name of the JavaScript file.
 Without it the file would end up with an unintuitive numeric name.

+If code-splitting isn't necessary, `require()` can be used to import the module instead and `load()` wouldn't need to be async.

-## Character list
+## CharacterList

-The `renderAsync()` method of `CharacterList` ([character-list.jsx](https://github.com/trambarhq/relaks-starwars-example-isomorphic/blob/master/src/pages/character-list.jsx)) is largely the same as before.
-The only difference is `route` is now passed to to `CharacterListSync` (instead of the callback function `onSelect`).
+`CharacterList` ([character-list.jsx](https://github.com/trambarhq/relaks-starwars-example-isomorphic/blob/master/src/pages/character-list.jsx)) is largely the same as before.

 ```javascript
 import React from 'react';